 In 1263, Jean I, Duke of Luthier and Brabant, gave the weavers of Ronse a place in the Hall of Leuven and granted the city exemption from all charges and taxes.

-Philippe Auguste, King of France, granted the privileges to the citizens of Renaix in 1273 for services rendered by them to her Majesty in his camp near Lille.
+Philippe Auguste, King of France, granted the privileges to the citizens of Renaix in 1273 for services rendered by them to his Majesty in his camp near Lille.

 The same benefits as above were granted to the bourgeois of Ronse in 1533 by Charles, Duke of Gelderland, and a few years earlier, the same concession had been made in their favor by Florent, Count of Holland, and in 1551 by the Archbishop of Utrecht.